brentnowak/spotmarket/README.md

 ```shell
 vim /etc/postgresql/9.3/main/pg_hba.conf
 ```
-Change line 85 from 'peer' to 'md5'
+Change line 85 and 90 from 'peer' to 'md5'.
-Under 'IPv4 local connections' add a line for your local network
+Under 'IPv4 local connections' add a line for your local network if you wish to connect to your database instance over your network.

 As root
 ```shell